-1. Open a Web browser as follows:

-1a.
-From the main window, tap the Utilities button.

-1b.
-Tap the Internet Explorer icon to open the browser.

-2. Enter the desired Web address in the address bar and tap the button (located at the right of the address bar) to start browsing.
+- 1. Open a Web browser as follows: - 1a.
+From the main window, click the Utilities button. - 1b.
+Click the Internet Explorer icon to open the browser. - 2.
+Enter the desired Web address in the address bar and click the - button (located at the right of the address bar) to start browsing.

 3. Close the window to return to the Utilities window.
-Accessing the Internet with a 3G USB Modem Key